 Shangri-La Hotel at the Shard

 To live the London high life, there is no better place to stay than the Shangri-La.
 The Shangri-La hotel in London is at the top of the iconic Shard building.
 The hotel reception is on the 34th floor and the Shangri-La occupies the next 18 floors – heading up.

 All 202 rooms and suites come with amazing views across London.
 Most have floor-to-ceiling windows and some of the suites even have telescopes.
 This is in addition to the amazing contour to fit Shangri-La beds and the luxurious Frette linens.

 Shangri-La London is home to the highest hotel pool in Western Europe with its infinity pool on the 52nd floor.
-The room which houses the infinity pool has floor to ceiling windows for maximum views and there is a gym nearby.
+The room which houses the infinity pool has floor-to-ceiling windows for maximum views and there is a gym nearby.

 The food on offer at Shangri-La London is another reason to stay at this London hotel.
 The breakfast buffet is filled with choice and locally-sourced ingredients.
-For example, the fresh honey is sourced from bee-keepers in the borough area around the Shard.
+For example, fresh honey is sourced from bee-keepers in the borough area around the Shard.

 The Shangri-La is also well known for its outstanding afternoon tea.
-Afternoon tea competition in London is fierce but few can beat the combination of amazing views.
+The afternoon tea competition in London is fierce but few can beat the combination of amazing views.
 The afternoon tea runs in different themes throughout the year.
 When I visited I enjoyed a pop art afternoon tea which included psychedelic sponge fingers.

-Some of London’s top tourist attractions like St. Paul’s and the Tate Modern are within walking distance of the Shangri-La London.
+Some of London’s top tourist attractions like St. Paul’s and the Tate Modern are within walking distance of Shangri-La London.
 But best of all the wonderful Borough Market is less than a 10-minute walk away.
 Enjoy the centre of foodie London at my favourite London food market.